Women’s Imaging Fellowship

 Informative multidisciplinary clinical conferences in combination with medicine, surgery, pathology, and the various clinical subspecialties are available.

 Intellectual vibrancy and technological innovation are core values of the Department.
-Some time will be reserved for pursuit of academic and research projects, which are plentiful.
+Time will be reserved for pursuit of academic and research projects, which are plentiful.

 Call Duty for Women's Imaging Fellows